Number-Block/minecraft-bds-image-display-from-url/README.md

 If you change the port, const displayServerUrl = "http://localhost:8080/minecraft/display" in behavior_pack/display/scripts/main.js;
 Also change the port of

-Only players with the display tag can use the display function in Minecraft.
+Only players with the "display" tag can use the display function in Minecraft.
 Run the command in chat as follows.

 !display (width size) (image format) (image URL)